Deep Learning Foundation Models from Classical Molecular Descriptors: Results

 \subsection{MoleculeACE Benchmarks}

+Figure \ref{fig:mace_all} shows the three best-performing models from the Polaris benchmark set evaluated on the MoleculeACE benchmark set.
+This challenging task tests a model's capacity to consistently predict biological activity when small structural modifications cause unexpectedly large activity differences.

-Figure \ref{fig:mace_all} shows a selected subset of the tested models' RMSE between activity cliff subgroups across all assays in the MoleculeACE study.
-This figure is inspired by that in the original study but modified to show both the per-model statistical tests for consistency and the intra-model test for absolute performance.
-The results for all models are shown in Appendix \ref{detailed_experimental_results} and summary statistics for all models are presented in Table \ref{tab:model_performance_moleculeace}.
+This figure is inspired by that in the original study \cite{moleculeace}, but modified to show both the per-model statistical tests or consistency and the intra-model test for absolute performance.
+The RMSE difference between activity cliff subgroups is shown on the horizontal axis across all assays in the MoleculeACE study on the vertical axis.
+Filled markers indicate the statistically best models (according to the procedure described in Figure \ref{fig:polaris_hsd_selected}) and blue and yellow indicate models which are consistent and inconsistent, respectively, between cliff and noncliff compounds.

-All of the tested models consistently fail to achieve practically identical performance between the cliff and noncliff compounds while also performing the best (filled blue markers).
-Across the tested benchmarks, \chemeleon{} does so only four times, which does at least outperform the next best model (Random Forest) with only two such cases. \chemeleon{} is statistically the best on 29 of the 30 benchmarks, making it the best performer in absolute terms.
-Notable for its consistency but inaccuracy in this benchmark is \chemprop{}.
-Although many of its differences are practically indistinguishable, the model achieves the highest performance in \textit{zero} of the test benchmarks.
-Its apparent high consistency is an artifact of underfitting, which means that the model is equally bad at predicting cliff and noncliff compounds' activity.
+Section \ref{methods} provides further information about the construction of these diagrams.
+The results for all models are shown in Supporting Information Section \ref{detailed_experimental_results}.

+Following the conventions of Table \ref{tab:model_performance_polaris}, summary statistics for all models performance on activity prediction are presented in Table \ref{tab:model_performance_moleculeace}.
+Win Count and Rate are reported for the entire test set and the cliff set separately.